Ascanius: Aeneid

 However, in the Aeneid, Virgil claims that Mezentius fought in the Italian Wars at the time Aeneas was alive.
 In the Aeneid, it is Aeneas who kills Lausus after harming Mezentius, who escaped while his son faced the Trojan king.
 When the news about Lausus' death reaches Mezentius, he comes back to face Aeneas, and is killed too.
 In this account, Ascanius does not participate in these deaths.

-Nevertheless, Virgil shows Ascanius' first experience at war.
+Nevertheless, Virgil shows Ascanius's first experience at war.
 In the Aeneid, Ascanius is a teenager without real war experiences, but while besieged by the Italians, Ascanius launches an arrow against Numanus, the husband of the youngest sister of Turnus.
 After killing Numanus, Apollo comes and says to Ascanius: